Home › Japanese › Glossary › trash can

 Pronunciation

-ゴミ箱 is written in kanji and katakana.
+ゴミ箱 is written using kanji.
 Romanised as gomibako, it sounds roughly like "goh-mee-bah-koh" to an English ear.

 Related words